luisplduarte/cleaning-company-management-app/memory-bank/progress.md

 # Project Progress

 ## Current Status
 Project foundation and authentication system are complete.
 Client, job, and worker management features are implemented with core CRUD operations in place.
-Currently working on enhancing features and optimizing integrations between these systems.
+UI components have been standardized across the application with consistent styling and behavior.

 ## Completed Tasks
 1. Created Next.js project with TypeScript ✓